 The first CR notes that PDCCH scrambled by TC-RNTI should be monitored in case of reception of grant for UL-SCH, but this is not given in the table.
 However, the CR in current form may not be sufficient/incorrect since the UE should only look for TC-RNTI when in RRC_INACTIVE or RRC_IDLE state according to 38.321 subclause 5.1.
 Therefore, a modified CR is provided below for agreement.
 Note that this is only a clarification on behavior which has been defined in other specifications already, to be reflected in 38.202 which is also more of an informative specification.
 No functional change to UE or gNB is expected.

-Proposal 1: Adopt DraftCR-1 regarding simultaneous reception with PDCCH scrambled by TC-RNTI scheduling UL-SCH transport blocks.
+Proposal 1: Update R1-1904278 to DraftCR-1 in R1-1905612, and adopt DraftCR-1 regarding simultaneous reception with PDCCH scrambled by TC-RNTI scheduling UL-SCH transport blocks.

 The second CR notes that multiple PDCCH carrying up to two uplink grants may have to be received simultaneously for operation in TDD spectrum (as a mandatory feature), and for the optional UE capability of multiple monitoring occasions with a fixed span gap, up to two downlink grants may have to be received simultaneouls.
 However, these are not correctly captured in 38.202.
 The CR in its current form has been modified to be more concise compared with [2, R1-1904279].
 There is no impact to implementation for this CR, since it is alignment 38.202 with existing feature group and 38.306. including for some UE capabilities, but this is not accounted for in the current 38.202 specification.

-Proposal 2: Adopt DraftCR-2 regarding simultaneous reception for unpaired spectrum with and without multiple monitoring occasions per slot.
+Proposal 2: Update 1904279 to DraftCR-2 in R1-1905612, and adopt DraftCR-2 regarding simultaneous reception for unpaired spectrum with and without multiple monitoring occasions per slot.

 Processing Time